kazu-yamamoto/quic-interop/16/README.md

   retry.
 So, Haskell server does not send ACK for retried 0RTT.

 - Haskell server sometime stacked.
 It sends back a retry but cannot go further.
-This is because "accept" is called in the main thread.
-If the handshake in "accept" stacks, everything stacks.
-This experience results in new APIs: runQUICClient and runQUICServer.
+This is because `accept` is called in the main thread.
+If the handshake in `accept` stacks, everything stacks.
+This experience results in new APIs: `runQUICClient` and `runQUICServer`. `Connection` is automatically closed.
+It is ensured that server actions are executed in child threads.

 - gQUIC prefers ChaCha20.
-When I tried to implement it, I noticed that the "cryptnite" package does not provide API to specify "counter".
+When I tried to implement it, I noticed that the `cryptnite` package does not provide API to specify `counter`.
 We should fix it.

 - quant is unique.
-If max_packet_size is not specifies, it tries PMTU discovery with 2020 bytes. quant resends packets according to the result.
-Surprisingly, Short comes just after Initial.
-Since Short comes before Handshake, Haskell client fails into deadlock.
-Even if max_packet_size is specified, Crypto fragments in Initial are flipped.
+If `max_packet_size` is not specifies, it tries PMTU discovery with 2020 bytes. quant resends packets according to the result.
+Surprisingly, a Short packet comes just after Initial.
+Since Short comes before Handshake, Haskell client falls into deadlock.
+Even if `max_packet_size` is specified, Crypto fragments in Initial are reordered.
 I need to implement reassembly.

 - The quantum test sometime fails.
-This is because that Linux "connect(2)" behaves differently macOS "connect(2)". macOS "connect(2)" fails if the addr-port is already used.
-But Linux "connect(2)" always success for UDP, sigh.
+This is because that Linux `connect(2)` behaves differently macOS `connect(2)`. macOS `connect(2)` fails if the addr-port is already used.
+But Linux `connect(2)` always success for UDP, sigh.
 So, on Linux, two sockets are created and only the latter can receive packets.
 To fix this issue, I introduced a fixed-size quantum table based on PSQ.

-- Before sending a "pong" ACK, the peer packet number of Ping should be registered.
+- Before sending a Pong ACK, the peer packet number of Ping should be registered.